-In the interest of international shipping, the KVNR calls on the Dutch government to lead the spatial (re)organisation process of the North Sea.
-The aim of this process will be to ensure that seagoing vessels can continue to navigate safely and smoothly when sailing along the Dutch coast or into Dutch ports.
+In the interest of the international shipping industry, the KVNR calls on the Dutch government, in the processes leading up to a spatial planning of the North Sea, to guarantee that seagoing ships can continue to navigate safely and smoothly while sailing along the Dutch coast or into Dutch ports.
 The KVNR calls for the following:

 All Dutch wind farms – including, if possible, those on the entire Dutch Continental Shelf – must be covered by a radar shipping traffic control system (Vessel Traffic Service, VTS).

-Situations where ships are forced to make dangerously sharp turns or unnecessarily cross with other shipping routes must be prevented.
+Situations where ships have to make dangerously sharp turns or weave or cross paths unnecessarily with other shipping traffic should be avoided.

-Any changes to shipping routes within the Dutch EEZ – including the necessary approval from the International Maritime Organization (the UN agency for maritime affairs) – must not become the final element of decision-making policy in the North Sea strategy.
+Any adjustment of the shipping routes in the Dutch EEZ – also requiring the necessary approval from the International Maritime Organization (the UN agency for maritime affairs) – must not become the final element of decision-making policy in the North Sea strategy.